documaster/noark5-web-services/version1/06 - Access control.md

 For code lists and values the `explicitPermission` can be specified using the rms/api/public/noark5/v1/permission/code-list web services.

+For business-speicific metadata the `explicitPermission` can be specified using the rms/api/public/noark5/v1/permission/bsm-registry web services.

 For AccessGroups the `globalPermissions` can be specified using the rms/api/public/noark5/v1/access-group web services.

 The following `explicitPermissions`/`globalPermissions` can be used for entity types and access groups: